Kirishima Tetsuo: First yokozuna attempt and demotion

 In anticipation of his master's 65th birthday in April 2024, it was announced that Michinoku stable would close after the March 2024 tournament, with its wrestlers to be distributed within the Tokitsukaze ichimon.
 According to sources inside the Sumo Association, Kirishima asked to be transferred to the care of former yokozuna Kakuryū in Otowayama stable.
 During this same March tournament, Kirishima performed poorly, suffering an eighth defeat on Day 11 against Wakamotoharu, with the certainty of being relegated to kadoban status for the May tournament.
 In total, he recorded just five victories in the tournament, including a notable last one against fellow-ōzeki Kotonowaka.
 Disappointed by his performance, he nevertheless confirmed that he was looking forward to being trained by Otowayama, declaring that he intended to prepare as quickly as possible for the May tournament.
 Later that same month, he withdrew from regional tours for medical reasons, citing a neck contusion, doubled by a contusion of both elbows and a right triceps tendonitis.

 Kirishima's performances were impacted by his injuries and at the May 2024 tournament, during which Kirishima wrestled under the status of kadoban-ōzeki, he recorded a series of consecutive defeats.
 He withdrew on Day 7 after scoring just one win.
 Kirishima would not return to the tournament, with his new stablemaster Otowayama commenting that he had neck pain and would be hospitalized for a few days.
 Kirishima was demoted to sekiwake for the July tournament, where he needed to win ten matches in order to return to sumo's second-highest rank.
 His bid to do so came to an end when he lost his sixth match on Day 13 of the July tournament.
 He did, however, finish with eight wins, to retain the sekiwake rank going into the September tournament.

+Third Emperor's Cup and return to ōzeki

 On the occasion of the pre-tournament training in September, during which he competed against former ōzeki Shōdai and Mitakeumi, Kirishima reassured the press by mentioning his desire to win a double-digit record in the hope of regaining his former rank, and by communicating on the recovery of his injuries.
+Kirishima managed to finish the September 2024 tournament with twelve wins, which was his second runner-up performance.
+At the January 2025 tournament, Kirishima, fighting as a maegashira for the first time since July 2022, recorded 11 wins and won his second Fighting Spirit Prize.
+Ranked as a komusubi in March 2025, Kirishima won eight matches and was repromoted to sekiwake.
 At the May 2025 tournament, Kirishima resumed a long winning streak that could enable him to regain his former ōzeki rank by scoring 11 victories, which also earned him a fourth Technique prize.
+However, Kirishima struggled with consistency during this time, being unable to earn double-digit victories in consecutive tournaments.